TheThingSystem/steward/nodewiki/steward/Simple.md

 the _udn_ parameter must uniquely identify the PTZ mount, regardless of whatever mobile device is providing the implementation.
-(Think of the _udn_ parameter as the MAC address, and not the IP address, of the thing: the IP address of a thing may change, but it's MAC address never will.)
+(Think of the _udn_ parameter as the MAC address, and not the IP address, of the thing: the IP address of a thing may change, but its MAC address never will.)

 When the steward receives the _register_ message, either a detailed result or error response is returned.
 If a result response is returned, it contains a _thingID_ value for each thing, e.g.,

-    { requestID         : 4
+    { requestID         : '4'
     , things            :
       { 't1'            :
         { 'status'      : 'success'